Presque Isle, Wisconsin

 The Town of Presque Isle is located in Vilas County, Wisconsin, United States.
-The population was reported by the 2020 Census to be 808.
+The population was reported by the 2020 Census to be 805.
 The unincorporated communities of Presque Isle and Katinka Village are located in the town.

 Name

 The name is a respelling of the French word presqu'île or presque-isle, which means a peninsula or other geographic feature that is, literally, almost an island.

 Geography

-The Town of Presque Isle is located in northwest Vilas County, Wisconsin in the Lake Superior snowbelt region.
+The Town of Presque Isle is located in northwestern Vilas County in the Lake Superior snowbelt region.
 The area contains many lakes, such as the Presque Isle Lake and the headwaters of the Presque Isle River.
-According to the United States Census Bureau, the town has a total area of 74.4 square miles (192.8 km^{2}), of which, 61.7 square miles (159.8 km^{2}) of it is land and 12.7 square miles (33.0 km^{2}) of it (17.10%) is water.
+According to the United States Census Bureau, the town has a total area of 74.4 square miles (192.8 km^{2}), of which 61.7 square miles (159.8 km^{2}) is land and 12.7 square miles (33.0 km^{2}) (17.10%) is water.